 Do not use the appliance’s management interface (0/x) as the backplane interface.
 In a cluster, the interface 0/1/x is read as:

 0 -> node ID 0 1/x -> Citrix ADC interface

 Do not use the backplane interfaces for the client or server data planes.

-Configure a link aggregate (LA) channel to optimize the throughput of the cluster backplane.
+Citrix recommends using the link aggregate (LA) channel for the cluster backplane.

 In a two-node cluster, where the backplane is connected back-to-back, the cluster is operationally DOWN under any of the following conditions:

 - Backplane interface of one of the nodes is disabled.